VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Compilers/parsing.md

 Since we are doing math in a specific order of operations, it would be easy to make this into a tree.
 Each leaf is a number, and each middle node is an operator.

 This would then allow separating the evaluation from the actual parsing and determining order of operations.
-In this simple language it is extra work, but real compilers will mostly focus on manipulating and reading the structure of the [Abstract Syntax Tree (Wikipedia)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) when creating their intermediate representation.
+In this simple language it is extra work, but real compilers will mostly focus on manipulating and reading the structure of the [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) when creating their intermediate representation.

 In order to save time and keep the code simple, let's use the `binarytree` python library.
 I'm using version 6.5.1 for this exercise.